 Art leads the efforts in conjunction with PSI's President, Director of Government Relations, and Communications Director to secure donations from the pharmaceutical, government, and corporate sectors to ensure that Patient Services can provide assistance to as many patients as possible who have needs in the various disease states.
 Pharmaceutical companies have utilized PSI's programs and have realized increased product usage, decreased use in compassionate product, and altruism in helping those persons suffering from expensive chronic illnesses.

-Program Development and Maintenance Analyst
+Coordinator of Program Development and Donor Relations

 Karen began her career with PSI in 2004 as a Patient Services Representative (PSR) in the Operations Intake department and transitioned into a maintenance role servicing patients with their medication and health insurance premiums.
 In 2005, Karen transferred to the accounting department as a Bookkeeper, allowing her to learn an overall view of PSI's services.
 She assisted with specific tasks including, accounts payable & receivable, reconciling of bank statements, and processing payments to PSI patients.
 She was promoted to Program Manager of PSI's Enzyme Deficiency programs in December 2006 and managed the Intake department, which services more than 25 PSI financial assistance programs.
 In October 2011, Karen joined the Marketing Team as the Program Development and Maintenance Analyst.
 She currently develops and oversees the success of patient assistance programs at PSI.
-Karen enjoys time with her two teenage boys and spends the summer months relaxing at the beach and riding the Harley with her boyfriend.
+Karen enjoys time with her two teenage boys and spends the summer months relaxing at the beach and riding the Harley with her husband.